Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 LinkedIn Boolean search helps you narrow or expand your keyword searches to help you find the profiles you are looking for.

-It uses a combination of logical connectors (AND, OR, NOT) and punctuations (parentheses and quotes).
+It uses a combination of logical connectors (AND, OR, NOT) and punctuation (parentheses and quotes).

-It can be used on all the different Linkedin search engines (Basic, Sales Navigator, Recruiter).
+It can also be used on all LinkedIn search engines (Basic, Sales Navigator, Recruiter).

 - Quotation Marks